Announcing our Impact on Equity Grantees!

 Our mission at Early Milestones Colorado is clear: we aim to make our state the best place to be a child.
 One of many ways we improve early childhood is through collaborative funding that supports local solutions.
 Since 2015, we have disbursed more than $35 million to scale and spread change for all young children and their families in Colorado.
-Our new Impact on Equity (IOE) Initiative builds on this success.
+Our Impact on Equity (IOE) Initiative was launched in 2024 to build on this success.

-In 2024 – 26, the IOE will focus on powering collaborations to reduce inequities for families with children prenatal to three.
-These collaborations will improve the lives of the people and places furthest from opportunity through policy and practice change.
+From 2024 – 26, IOE focused on powering collaborations to reduce inequities for families with children prenatal to three.
+These collaborations improved the lives of the people and places furthest from opportunity through policy and practice change.

-We are excited to announce the first cohort of our Impact on Equity Initiative:
+We were excited to announce the first cohort of our Impact on Equity Initiative in 2024:

-Aspen Community Foundation – The Confluence Early Childhood Education Coalition (CECE Coalition) will plan for a new Special Tax District for Early Childhood in their region
+Aspen Community Foundation – Planning for a new Special Tax District for Early Childhood through The Confluence Early Childhood Education Coalition (CECE Coalition)

 Colorado Perinatal Care Quality Collaborative – Bringing together communities, peers, lived experience experts, providers, and policymakers to create an equitable and integrated perinatal behavioral health system